Fabulousman23/meet/README.md

 Then the specified nubmer of events is displayed

   User story: As a user,
-  I should be able to filter events by city so that I can see the list of events that take place in the selected city.
+  I should be able to filter events by locations and number of events \
+  so that I can see the list of events that take place in the selected city.